elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Object stores in IndexedDB can be created or modified only during the upgrade transaction, which is triggered by `onupgradeneeded` event when opening a database with a higher version number.
+      <strong>Interview Response:</strong> Object stores in IndexedDB can be created or modified during the onupgradeneeded event, which is triggered when the database is opened or upgraded.
+This event allows for changes to the database schema, including the creation or modification of object stores and indexes.
     </div><br/>
     <div>
       <strong>Technical Response:</strong> We can only create/modify an object store while updating the upgraded handler's DB version in the 'upgradeneeded' handler.
 That is a technical limitation.
 Outside of the handler, we need to be able to add/remove/update the data, but we can only create/remove/alter object stores during a version update.